letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-## Key Authorization
+## Identifier Authorization

-The key authorization process establishes the authorization of an account key pair to manage certificates for a given identifier.
-This process must assure the server of two things: First, that the client controls the private key of the key pair, and second, that the client holds the identifier in question.
-This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers), or to associate multiple key pairs with an identifier (e.g., to allow multiple entities to manage certificates).
+The identifier authorization process establishes the authorization of an account
+to manage certificates for a given identifier.
+This process must assure the
+server of two things: First, that the client controls the private key of the
+account key pair, and second, that the client holds the identifier in question.
+This process may be repeated to associate multiple identifiers to a key pair
+(e.g., to request certificates with multiple identifiers), or to associate
+multiple accounts with an identifier (e.g., to allow multiple entities to
+manage certificates).

 As illustrated by the figure in the overview section above, the authorization process proceeds in two phases.
 The client first requests a new authorization, and then the server issues challenges that the client responds to.

 To begin the key authorization process, the client sends a POST request to the server's new-authorization resource.
 The body of the POST request MUST contain a JWS object, whose payload is a partial authorization object.
 This JWS object MUST contain only the "identifier" field, so that the server knows what identifier is being authorized.

-The client MAY provide contact information in the "contact" field in this or any subsequent request.
+The authorization object is implicitly tied to the account key used to sign the
+request.
+Once created, the authorization may only be updated and referenced by
+that account.

 ~~~~~~~~~~